If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Numerous outlet boxes and other penetrations supply ample space for such sir infiltration to take place.
 The idea of pushing moisture laden air through the plaster seems, to me, to be a false thought per recent studies and a PhD thesis I have read.
 Still, others disagree.
 For example, check out a response I got to my video clip:

 Clearly, the jury is still out on this one.
 I would like to hear more about how the author of this comment could know that the moisture moved THROUGH the plaster as he indicates.
 If he is correct, I would love to investigate this further and see how the two findings might be able to exist together.
-I like to live my left under the assumption of “Both/And” rather than “Either/Or.”
-If you would like to check out the video link or sign up for the weekly video tips and techniques newsletter, click the link above or sign up on the home page http://www.StrawBale.com.
+I like to live my life under the assumption of “Both/And” rather than “Either/Or.”

 Among their conclusions regarding plaster and stucco for strawbale buildings are: